Does PTO count towards overtime?

 • Washington, D.C.

 The first step in determining your PTO policy should be to check your local labor laws.
-While paid time off is not mandated at the federal level, many states have specific rules and regulations regarding time off for illness, holidays, jury duty, or time to vote.
-Consult with a lawyer or HR expert to make sure your PTO policy complies with the law.
+While PTO is not mandated at the federal level, many states have specific rules and regulations regarding time off for illness, holidays, jury duty, or time to vote.
+Consult with a lawyer or HR expert to ensure your PTO policy complies with the law.

-Beyond that, as an employer, how many hours of PTO you grant your employees is largely up to you.
-In many cases, 2-4 weeks per year is standard.
+Beyond that, as an employer, how many hours of PTO you grant employees is largely up to you.
+In many cases, two to four weeks each year is standard.
 If attracting a high-quality pool of job applicants is a top priority, check the job listings from competitors in your industry for insight into their PTO policies.
 Then, write a policy that’s more favorable than your competition’s.

-There are 2 ways to grant PTO to your employees: a lump sum or accrual.
-With accrual, paid time off accumulates as hours are worked throughout the year.
-Lump sums grant a bulk amount of PTO, typically, at the start of the year or on work anniversaries.
+There are two ways to grant PTO to your employees: a lump sum or accrual.
+With accrual, PTO accumulates as hours are worked throughout the year.
+Lump sums grant a bulk amount of PTO at the start of the year or on work anniversaries.

 PTO Lump Sums

 Lump sums of PTO grant employees an annual allotment of time off.
-With lump sums of PTO, employees get a set number of days (or hours) off per year.
-There are 3 ways to determine when to grant a lump sum of PTO:
+With lump sums, employees get a set number of days (or hours) off per year.
+There are three ways to determine when to grant a lump sum of PTO:

-For example, if an employee was hired on April 10th, you may choose to grant them a lump sum of PTO on April 10th of each year.
-No matter how you determine the year’s start date, employees will get a bulk amount of paid time off at each year’s start.
+For example, if an employee was hired on April 10, you may choose to grant him or her a lump sum of PTO on April 10 of each year.
+No matter how you determine the year’s start date, employees will get a bulk amount of PTO at each year’s start.

 PTO Accrual

-Another way to grant paid time off is by time worked.
+Another way to grant PTO is by time worked.
 With this policy, PTO accumulates (or accrues) as your employee works a set amount of time.
-For example, you may offer an hour of paid time off for every 40-hour workweek..
+For example, you may offer an hour of PTO for every 40-hour workweek.
 You can use our free PTO calculator to quickly calculate accrued time off.

-One drawback of PTO accrual is that your employees may need more time off than what they’ve been able to accrue.
-For example, if a new hire has a family emergency, they may need to take a few days off to attend to matters outside of work.
+One drawback of PTO accrual is that your employees may need more time off than what they’ve accrued.
+For example, if a new hire has a family emergency, he or she may need to take a few days off to attend to matters outside of work.

-In this case, you could still approve the employee’s request for PTO.
-However, the employee would then have a negative balance of PTO, requiring them to work more hours in order to accumulate the paid days off they’ve already used.
+In this case, you could still approve the employee’s request for PTO; however, the employee would then have a negative balance of PTO, requiring him or her to work more hours to accumulate the paid days off that were already used.

 Unused PTO

 In most cases, you can determine what happens to unused PTO at the end of the year.
-Common policies include PTO carryover, “use-it-or-lose-it,” or PTO payouts.
+Common policies include PTO carryover, a use-it-or-lose-it policy, or PTO payouts.

 • PTO Carryover: Unused PTO carries over to the next year, allowing employees to bank paid days off.

-• Use-It-Or-Lose-It: PTO resets each year, and unused PTO days disappear.
+• Use-It-Or-Lose-It: PTO resets yearly, and unused PTO days expire.

-• PTO Payouts: Employees receive payment in exchange for unused paid time off.
+• PTO Payouts: Employees receive payment in exchange for unused PTO.

 Some states, such as California, regulate what should happen to unused PTO at the end of the year.